 - Where can I watch it?
 As with the previous seasons, The Crown season 5 will be available exclusively on Netflix.
 Though past seasons have had home video releases in some territories.

 - When can I watch it?
 The season will not hit our screens until 2022.
-Filming will not begin until June 2021, according to reports.
+Filming will not begins in June 2021, according to reports.

 The Crown season 5 release date: 2022